synqs/qlue/docs/guides/gen_guide.md

 Lets consider the case where the server replied with a job name.
 The maintainer will download the contents of this job_JSON and also the status_JSON.
 Both the job dictionary and status dictionary are passed as an argument to the ``add_job `` function of the appropriate Spooler for that backend.

 The ``add_job `` function will perform sanity check on the JSON and execute the circuit.
 Then it will upload all results and status accordingly.
 The details on how exactly the circuits are executed will be described in future.
-If you are curious just look up the code.

 Also note that for reading writing to Dropbox on the Spooler PC too use Dropbox python API.
 The commands are in the file ``drpbx.py``